 Understanding how each Pokémon you choose operates will help you build your deck as efficiently as possible.

-Although type advantage is very relevant in PTCG, it is not useful to have a large number of different types in your deck.
+Although type advantage is very relevant in PTCG, it is not useful to have numerous different types in your deck.
 A common misconception to new deck builders, is assuming you need an array of different typed Pokemon to counter your opponent.

 Instead, you should be aware of your Pokemon’s weaknesses and decide if you want to add cards to protect them from their disadvantages.